 If you are interested in diving professionally, the Divemaster program is your first step.
 You’ll work closely with the instructor, assist with classes, and learn many techniques to improve your diving skills.
 This course will delve into additional details on diving physiology, physics, equipment, and other topics.

-Further your interest with several other recreational specialty courses: Sidemount, Wreck, Hunter (Spearfishing) & Collector, Deep, Night / Limited Visibility, Navigation and Advanced Navigation, Drysuit, Search & Recovery, Boat, Digital Underwater Photographer, Peak Performance Buoyancy or Advanced Buoyancy Control, Skin Diver, and others.
+Further your interest with several other recreational specialty courses: Sidemount, Wreck, Hunter (Spearfishing) & Collector, Deep, Night/Limited Visibility, Navigation and Advanced Navigation, Drysuit, Search & Recovery, Boat, Digital Underwater Photographer, Peak Performance Buoyancy or Advanced Buoyancy Control, Skin Diver, and others.

 Solo Diver or Self-Reliant Diver specialty!
 This course recognizes there are times when OW divers wish to be independent.
 Learn why redundancy in your equipment is important and how to handle emergencies on your own.

-Students who are AOW divers, a Rescue Diver, earn five specialty certifications, and have logged over 50 dives, receive the distinctive PADI Master SCUBA Diver rating.
+Students who are AOW divers, a Rescue Diver, and earn five specialty certifications, and have logged over 50 dives, receive the distinctive PADI Master SCUBA Diver rating.
 This is the highest recreational rating available and is a noteworthy accomplishment.

 PADI Recreational Diver Course Flowchart: